NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

  sudo mysql_secure_installation
 ```
 (If you using auth_socket in MariaDB you just press enter when it's asking for the password, if your not using it then type your root password for MariaDB.)
-This setup are relly easy to do, now you will be asked if you want to change your administration password for MairaDB here you can choose whatevery you want.
-But for the other quastions you should answer Y on everyone of them.
+This setup are really easy to do, now you will be asked if you want to change your administration password for MairaDB here you can choose whatever you want.
+But for the other questions you should answer Y on everyone of them.

 #### Create the databases
 Now we need to add some databases to MariaDB, we are going to do that manually because of the new unix_socket auth that MariaDB have been start using, because of that the "setup-seafile-mysql.sh" will not work depending of what version of MariaDB your running - so better safe then sorry.